Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Practiced JavaScript for and while loops.

 **Thoughts:** Just like with if/else statements, I noticed that the loop syntax for Javascript is similar to other languages that I'm familiar with, so this wasn't hard at all for me to pick up.

+### Day 17: Tuesday, October 16th, 2018

+**Today's Progress:** Practiced JavaScript functions.

+**Thoughts:** I have less experience with functions than I do with other aspects of JavaScript based on my experience with other languages.
+However, I still picked up functions pretty easily.
+That said, I think I need to practice loops more.